What is the Variance Analysis?

 Impact of Quantity on Cost Variance is 300(F)-400(A) = 100(A)

-Quantity further can be analyzed into two category i.e Yield and Mix, Yield occurs due to the use of inferior material or excess material whereas Mix is due to using a combination of two materials in a different proportion during a production process.
+Quantity further can be analyzed into two categories i.e., Yield and Mix.
+Yield occurs due to the use of inferior material or excess material.
+In comparison, Mix is due to using a combination of two materials in a different proportion during the production process.

-- If you paid too much that will be personal
+- If you paid too much, that would be personal

 - If you use too many hours which is called efficiency of the Labour that will affects the production